MacroAcon/pandacea-website/pandacea v2.7/From Attention Capture to Value Creation_ Realigning Digital Services (v2.7).md

 Pandacea flips the model.
 The primary objective of a Pandacea-native application becomes the generation of high-quality, verifiably-consented data.
 This is a direct response to a clear market need from AI developers for reliable and legally-sound data—a need the old model cannot meet.

 * **For Builders: A Focus on Product Excellence and a Legal Safe Harbor:** A developer's goal is no longer to interrupt a user's workflow with an ad but to create an experience so valuable the user is encouraged to engage deeply.
-The protocol's smart contracts automatically split revenue from any data lease, with 70% directed to the builder.
-This provides a sustainable funding source while the protocol's verifiable consent mechanism protects the builder from the copyright liability that plagues the rest of the AI industry.
+After a standard protocol fee is used to maintain the network, the protocol's smart contracts automatically split the remaining revenue from any data lease, with **70% directed to the builder.** This provides a sustainable funding source while the protocol's verifiable consent mechanism protects the builder from the copyright liability that plagues the rest of the AI industry.
 * **For Users: A Reason to Engage with Verifiable Guarantees:** This new model gives users a clear and compelling reason to participate.
 Consent is an active process, managed via the user's personal MyData Agent app.
-Crucially, the protocol's "trust-by-proof" architecture, powered by auditable open-source technology like PySyft, gives users a verifiable guarantee—not just a policy promise—that their privacy is protected.
+Crucially, the protocol's "trust-by-proof" architecture, powered by auditable open-source technology like PySyft (which allows computations to run on data **without it ever leaving the user's device**), gives users a verifiable guarantee—not just a policy promise—that their privacy is protected.

 **Conclusion: A Flywheel of Value Creation**